 David HinojosaDirector, Education Opportunities Project

 David Hinojosa is the Director of the Educational Opportunities Project at the Lawyers’ Committee for Civil Rights Under Law where he spearheads the organization’s systemic racial justice work in guaranteeing that historically marginalized students of color receive equal and equitable educational opportunities in public schools and institutions of higher education.
-David is recognized as a national leading litigator and advocate in the area of civil rights, specializing in educational impact litigation and policy.
+David is recognized as a national leading litigator and advocate in civil rights, specializing in educational impact litigation and policy.

 Previously, David served over eleven years as an attorney and Southwest Regional Counsel for the Mexican American Legal Defense and Educational Fund (MALDEF).
-Mr. Hinojosa’s cutting-edge litigation, appellate practice and policy work in several states resulted in: racially desegregating schools; improving state school finance systems for underserved children and property-poor districts; cultivating quality programs for English learners; preserving the Texas DREAM Act and affirmative action; stopping workplace discrimination; and securing driver’s license access for immigrants.
+Mr. Hinojosa’s cutting-edge litigation, and policy work in several states resulted in: racially desegregating schools; improving state school finance systems for underserved children and property-poor districts; cultivating quality programs for English learners; preserving the Texas DREAM Act and affirmative action; stopping workplace discrimination; and securing driver’s license access for immigrants.
 He has argued impact cases before the Supreme Courts of Colorado and Texas and the Fifth Circuit Court of Appeals, among other appellate courts.